skaman82/HW3_tracker/README.md

 ## General/Menu/Watchfaces
 • UI: current watchfaces seem to have a lower resolution than the watch display.
-This resulting in blown up and blurry graphics - same goes for the honeycomb menu.
+This resulting in blown up and blurry graphics - same goes for the honeycomb menu.<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/1.jpg" width="300px"/>

 • UI: In the main menu the rainbow icon opens "sport stats" instead of "step summary".
-This is not logical as the icon represents the rainbow circle of the "steps stats screen".
+This is not logical as the icon represents the rainbow circle of the "steps stats screen".<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/2.jpg" width="300px"/>

-• Function: "Raise to wake" doesnt work on my watch
+• Function: "Raise to wake" doesnt work on my watch<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/3.jpg" width="300px"/>

-• Weather don't show up on the dashboard (when you swipe right on the watch face) only cloud icon
+• Weather don't show up on the dashboard (when you swipe right on the watch face) only cloud icon<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/4.jpg" width="300px"/>

-• Function: Sometimes charging screen remains on even when the charger is remooved
+• Function: Sometimes charging screen remains on even when the charger is remooved<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/10.jpg" width="300px"/>

 • Menu list view: add some more space between the icon and text<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/35.jpg" width="300px"/>

-• Not a bug but but a suggestion: I would love if an interactive watch face style could be locked (now it is still changes style/colors on tap)
+• Not a bug but but a suggestion: I would love if an interactive watch face style could be locked (now it is still changes style/colors on tap)<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/5.jpg" width="300px"/>